Home

 By Rigorous Resources for High School English

-• Discussion Questions: This bundle features a list of discussion questions for one poem from each of the homework packets.
+• Discussion Questions: This bundle features a list of discussion questions for two poems from each of the homework packets.
 The discussion questions will ensure that every class discussion starts on a productive note.
 Every discussion question is grounded in concrete textual details and challenges students to arrive at lucid interpretive insights!
 The questions lend themselves to a range of different pedagogical uses: 1) to focus students’ thinking prior to beginning a discussion, 2) to prompt in-class writing, 3) to assign written reflections for homework, etc. Guaranteed to elicit student engagement and foster deep thinking!
 Answer keys included.
-(7 pages)
+(16 pages)

 • Literary Devices Quizzes: Open each class with a quiz of 10 questions to assess whether your students can accurately identify the literary devices used in the poems from the homework packets: metaphor, personification, symbolism, imagery, alliteration, etc. Answer keys included.
 (4 pages)